How PDCA Cycle Can Improve Process Efficiency

 You can finally start applying the solution company-wide.
 You should consider, though, that PDCA is a loop, not a one-time initiative.

 While your process is functioning better now, you can’t really know if that’s the best it can be.
-Maybe you’ll discover a better way of carrying out a certain process step?
+Feedback we have received from operations teams suggests that the PDCA cycle works best when you commit to running through it multiple times - one software company we observed reduced a 50-step customer onboarding workflow over several iterations, discovering at each pass which steps could be combined or eliminated entirely.
+Maybe you will discover a better way of carrying out a certain process step?
 Or, some new software could help automate the process?

 Your new process has now become the baseline, which you should always try to improve.
-You can repeat the PDCA process as many times as needed until you’re certain that the process is as efficient as it can be.
+You can repeat the PDCA process as many times as needed until you are certain that the process is as efficient as it can be.